 Let’s take a quick tour of the applications of the Aximmetry software package.
 We’ll enter them only for a few moments since each of them has its own set of detailed tutorials.

-In Tools we can find the already known Installer that we can install Content Packages with.
-The simplest way to use it to double-click on a package file that automatically starts the Installer and loads the package.
+In Tools, we can find the already known Installer that we can install Content Packages with.
+The simplest way to use it is to double-click on a package file that automatically starts the Installer and loads the package.

 The next tool is the Packager.
 It’s the tool for creating our own content packages to be shared with others.
 We can add arbitrary content files to it, the dependency files are automatically added.
 Then we can pack all of them together with a single click.

-Out last group is the Network applications.
+Our last group is the Network applications.
 These are used when we run Aximmetry in a multi-machine configuration.
-In this case there is a central controlling machine that itself can render as well, and in the same time it can control several satellite machines.
-They can render completely different contents or the different views of the same content.
-For example, in a virtual studio system each machine renders the view of a particular camera, or in a panorama view each machine renders a slice of the image and so on.
+In this case, there is a central controlling machine that itself can render as well, and at the same time, it can control several satellite machines.
+They can render completely different content or different views of the same content.
+For example, in a virtual studio system, each machine renders the view of a particular camera, or in a panorama view, each machine renders a slice of the image, and so on.